We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A final word on shopping for the best laser printer

-Finding the best laser printer for you depends on what you plan to do with it.
+Finding the best printer for you depends on what you plan to do with it.
 Will you be using it to print a letter or two occasionally, or are you going to be pumping out manuscripts?
 Do you need flexibility when it comes to where you operate the device, or are you OK with having it tethered to your computer?
-Laser printers are a great choice for an office that is doing a ton of black-and-white printing because they print sharp text and can save quite a bit of money when it comes to toner costs.
+Laser printers are a great choice for an office that is doing a ton of black-and-white printing because they create sharp text and can save quite a bit of money when it comes to toner costs.
 Find the best printers for your home with Pop Sci!